MikVito/MikVito/README.md

 ## ✨ Hi there, my name is Mikhail 👋

 I'm an aspiring QA Engineer based in Helsinki, Finland 🇫🇮
 Currently studying at Hexlet, learning manual testing, web testing, and Java basics.
+I have a technical education in System Administration from Careeria Porvoo.
+I’m skilled in setting up Windows servers, virtual machines, and IT environments.

 💼 Open to work and collaboration opportunities
 📬 How to reach me: mikhailvitoshnev@hotmail.com